 So already, McClane has done something he didn’t enjoy and didn’t really want to do in order to achieve his current goal.

-The terrorists don’t take over the building until 20 minutes in.
-And if that’s all the movie was about, we could cut the first 20 minutes off and start the movie with Alan Rickman taking over the party.
-This is a tip off that a lot of the subtext is presented during the first 20 minutes.
+The terrorists don’t take over the building until 20 minutes into the film.
+And if that’s all the movie was about, we could cut the first 20 minutes off and start the movie with Hans Gruber and his gang taking over the party.
+But there’s so much more to it.

 When John arrives at the Nakatomi building, his wife is going by her maiden name and not her married name.
 This is another kick in the teeth for John and reflects the state of his relationship with his wife.
 Quite deliberately, it also turns out to be very important in protecting him from discovery later on in the story.

-There are plenty of references to cultural differences between McClane’s native New York and the seemingly foreign land of California where he now finds himself.
+There are plenty of references to cultural and socio-economic differences between McClane’s native New York and the seemingly foreign land of California where he now finds himself.
 He does not feel at home here.
-And he feels equally alienated at the Christmas party in the Nakatomi building by the high society employees.
-He rejects champagne, a symbol of high society.
+And he feels equally alienated at the Nakatomi Corporation Christmas party, rejection champagne – a symbol of high society.

 There’s a shot of the party in the opening minutes which shows two or three women and a man through the indoor fountain.
-It looks almost like a paradise.
-It’s almost like an old greek painting.
+It looks almost like a paradise scene in an old greek painting.
 And it’s the image that corporations like to portray that working for them gives you.
-But minutes later we see the dark side of big business when John is lead into Holly’s office to catch Ellis snorting cocaine off her desk.
+But minutes later we see the dark side of big business when John is lead into Holly’s office to catch Ellis snorting cocaine off of her desk.

-Then there’s a smart bit of dialogue about a Rolex that Holly has been given.
+Then there’s a smart bit of dialogue about a Rolex that Holly has been given by Ellis, a smarmy corporate type who works for Nakatomi with Holly.
+This is an expensive watch that John could not afford on a cop’s wage.
 It identifies Ellis as a competing male for Holly against John and is also a symbol for capitalism which becomes important in the ultimate pay off scene at the end.

 When Gruber’s men shut down the party and the guests become hostages, there’s a dialogue exchange between Gruber and Takagi during which Gruber draws parallels between the two men.
 They both wear high priced suits and shop at the same stores.
-The meaning behind this is that Gruber as a terrorist and Takagi as a corporate CEO are not so different.
+In fact, Gruber as a terrorist and Takagi as a corporate CEO are not so different.
+They may even be the same.
+Takagi is killed 20 minutes into the film by Gruber, not because Gruber defeats him, but because Gruber becomes him: the opponent.

 Once Gruber’s men have locked down the building, we then get what the real story is about.
-The action packed face off which dominates the rest of the film between McClane and Gruber could be said to be a metaphor for the internal struggle that would have gone on between Takagi and John if Gruber hadn’t picked that night to take over the building.
+The action packed face off which dominates the rest of the film between McClane and Gruber could be said to be a metaphor for the internal struggle that would have gone on between Takagi and John, to win Holly, if Gruber hadn’t picked that night to take over the building.

 In the ultimate pay off scene, Hans Gruber falls out of the building, grabbing onto Holly as he goes.
 But he doesn’t actually grab her hand.
 He grabs the watch.
 To the last moment he is still greedy.
 And in order for John to save Holly, she must lose the watch, lose her greed and be freed from the shackles of extreme capitalism.